Wednesday March 25, 2020

 9:30am – 10:30am, Beavis

-Learn how international trade and foreign direct investment can play a vital role in your community’s economy and provide a path for your companies to export products to other countries.
+Learn how international trade and foreign direct investment can play a vital role in your community’s economy and the resources available for your companies to export products to other countries.
 Federal and state experts will address how trade and investment are major parts of our economic engine that broadly benefit businesses, communities, consumers, and state government.
-This session will discuss the ways that communities can take the first step into international trade.
+This session will discuss the ways that communities can take the first step into developing a foreign direct investment strategy and supporting international trade.

-- George Tastard, Director, U.S. Commerical Service Sacramento, U.S. Department of Commerce International
+- George Tastard, Director, U.S. Commercial Service Sacramento, U.S. Department of Commerce

 - Emily Desai, California Trade and Investment Representative – Europe, MEA, India, Governor’s Office of Business & Economic Development